GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-04-28-idigbio-api-hackathon-meet.md

 On June 3rd I am going to [iDigBio hackathon][idig] meeting which will be about finding ways to enhance their API.
-Today there was a pre-hackathon meeting where iDigBio folks explained what how did they implement their API, it's backend, and how do they use their own API for their GUIs.
+Today there was a pre-hackathon meeting where iDigBio folks explained how did they implement their API, it's backend, and how do they use their own API for their GUIs.

 I had been very impress with what they have done.
 Backend is based on Elastic